thheller/shadow-cljs/README.md

 # shadow-cljs

-`shadow-cljs` aims to provide everything you need to compile your ClojureScript code with a focus on simplicity and ease of use.
+`shadow-cljs` provides everything you need to compile your ClojureScript code with a focus on simplicity and ease of use.

 ### Status: Alpha